 The United States' veto of a draft resolution condemning Israel's continued illegal settlement construction has exposed the Obama administration of kowtowing to Israeli pressure and thereby paying lip service to human rights in the Middle East.
 Bad timing big boy.

-It would appear the Obama White House has learned little from the fight for human and democratic rights roiling the Middle East.
+It would appear the Obama White House has learned little from the fight for human and democratic rights roiling the

 Slow to the party to be on the right side of history, Obama & Co. gradually played catch-up and supported the peaceful and reasonable calls from people denied the sorts of liberties we take for granted every single day.